 Disc golf is a family-friendly activity that is fast growing in popularity in Brisbane and around the world.
 It can be played by all ages and abilities - all you need is a disc.
 Players compete by making their way through the course, with the aim of throwing a frisbee-like disc into the target baskets in the fewest number of throws.

-The project will involve constructing an 18-hole disc golf course throughout the park.
-Works will include:
+The project involved constructing an 18-hole disc golf course throughout the park.
+Works included:

 - construction 18 concrete tee-off pads